Jeff Kazee

-Jeff Kazee is a longtime pianist, vocalist, songwriter and Hammond B3 organist for the Rock/Soul band Southside Johnny and the Asbury Jukes.
-He has also worked extensively with Bon Jovi and with Jon Bon Jovi in his solo career.
+Jeff Kazee is an American pianist, vocalist, songwriter and Hammond B3 organist for the Rock/Soul band Southside Johnny and the Asbury Jukes.
+He has also worked with Bon Jovi and with Jon Bon Jovi in his solo career.

 Kazee hosts a concert series at The Cutting Room in New York City under the name of kazeedigs—featuring shows dedicated to the songs "in heavy rotation on Jeff Kazee's turntable, 8-track player, and iPod".
 The first two shows were titled Greats Of The 88's and Soulsville, NYC: Stax Rides The Subway.
 The shows featured such NYC-based artists as: John Conte, Rich Pagano, G.E.
 Smith, Southside Johnny, Craig Dreyer, Neal Pawley, Jack Morer, Shawn Pelton, Jeffrey Lee Campbell, Tony Tino, Chris Anderson, Art Hays, Christine Ohlman, and Billy Joel saxman Mark Rivera.

 Kazee released the album No River in 1998.

 Family

 Kazee was raised in Lima, Ohio, and is married with two daughters, Vassileia and Sophia.
 He resides in New York City, NY.

+His great-uncle was the early country and folk singer Buell Kazee.